Zamiell/isaac-faq/misc/Blog-Response.md

 # Isaacscript, and Why It Doesn't Suck

-Jill posted a [fairly log blog](https://blog.oat.zone/isaacscript-and-why-it-sucks/) about IsaacScript.
+Jill posted a [fairly long blog](https://blog.oat.zone/isaacscript-and-why-it-sucks/) about IsaacScript.
 I welcome well-intentioned criticism, so I thank Jill for putting it together, which must have taken a long time.

 She brings forth the following points: